klausi/mastodon-bluesky-sync/README.md

 Todo list for the future, not implemented yet:
 - Your own threads (your replies to your own posts) will be synced both ways
-- Optionally configuration options can be set to delete posts/favourites from your Mastodon and Twitter accounts that are older than 90 days.
+- Optionally configuration options can be set to delete posts/favourites from your Mastodon and Bluesky accounts that are older than 90 days.
-- Automated tests
 - Build portable binaries on Github without OpenSSL dependencies